Backin’ Up is Hard to Do

 2. Windows backup should fail immediately if the sector size is not supported.
 Waiting six hours to fail is ridiculous.
 I don’t care if the first six hours of backup (file-by-file copies presumably) have looser requirements than the image backup – consider the user experience and make it better.

 3. Windows backup should not require separate elevation for each individual task.
 Not every Windows customer runs Windows in low-security mode.
+Designs like this are why users hate UAC.

 4. Windows backup should not give hidden hexadecimal error codes for common errors.
 If backup drives for sale at Costco and OfficeMax don’t work with Windows Backup then the error message needs to be front-and-center with a link to the fix-it article.